allangpio/allangpio/README.md

 # Allan Gaia Pio 🔭

 Hi, I'm Allan and I've started to study Web Development this year (2020).
-I've always wanted to start studying programming languages and finally this year I was able to start this new project.
+I've always wanted to start studying programming languages and finally I was able to start this new project and I'm eager to put my new skills into practice.
 I'm a former economist and my goal always was to develop content that is useful to other and as an economist I did it trhough data analasys of the brazillian educational system.

 ### 📖 What am I currently learning?